 Diet is important.
 I think you all know how I feel about that.
 But here’s the thing: it’s not enough.
-Even if your diet is perfect, stress can still destroy your health.

 In fact, I see this in almost all of my patients.
 Most people I work with already have pretty good diets.
 Sure, there’s almost always room for some tweaks, but overall they’re doing better than 99% of the population.
 Yet they are still struggling with chronic health problems – some of them quite severe.